huubl/lazyframe/README.md

 The original [Lazyframe library](https://github.com/vb/lazyframe) from [Viktor Bergehall](https://github.com/vb) is good as it is.
 But there were some features missing, that we needed, so we created our own deviation.

-#### What did we add
+#### What we enhanced

 * use IntersectionObserver instead of the old and slow scroll event listener
+* lazyload is the default behaviour
 * move to a modern and fast build stack with vite
 * added codepen as a vendor
-* remove vine, as it does not exist anymore
+* removed vine, as it does not exist anymore
 * add aspect ratios for the placeholders

 ###  New features that we are planning to add:
-* make it compatible with a cookie consent banner like klaro and only load the frame if consent for a specific vendor cookie is given, else display a placeholder element that you can modify by yourself
+* make it compatible with a cookie consent tool and only load the frame if consent for a specific vendor cookie is given, else display a placeholder element that you can modify by yourself
 * add thumbnail placeholder with image element instead of background element
 * overlay thumbnail with play button
+* add style for Google Maps placeholder
+* automatically add data-vendor based on URL

 ## Installation Instructions
 1. [Install](#install)